 Pursuant to a City Council authorization, new promissory notes were issued in February 2003 amending the 20-year loans from amortizing notes to deferred notes to cure a technical default by the Former Agency on these notes.
 These notes as amended continue to accrue interest at the existing rate and any principal and interest due under the existing notes are deferred until maturity.

-At June 30, 2020 and 2019, the outstanding balance of the 20-year loan amounted to \$1,590,000 for both years.
-Interest accrued at June 30, 2020 and 2019 on the 20-year loan in the amount of \$79,000, for both years, are reported as interest payable in the financial statements.
+At June 30, 2021 and 2020, the outstanding balance of the 20-year loan amounted to \$0 and \$1,590,000, respectively.
+This loan and accrued interest have been fully repaid in 2021.